 - 1. Select Tools | Administer | Job Manager. - 2.
-Click For the Job Manager toolbar. - 3.
+Click an on the Job Manager toolbar. - 3.
 Select the scheduled tasks to migrate and click OK.

 Note: Only currently-scheduled tasks (enabled or disabled) are listed in the Migrate Scheduled Tasks dialog.